1. Scope of Application

-If a person is banned generally from entering the Museum, this shall apply both to visiting the exhibitions and to attending events which take place within the rooms of the Jewish Museum Berlin.
+If a person is subject to a general ban on entering the Museum, this shall apply both to visiting the exhibitions and to attending events which take place within the rooms of the Jewish Museum Berlin or the Children’s Museum ANOHA.
 To obtain release from a general ban, you must send in a written application, explaining your case.
 The Foundation for the Jewish Museum Berlin will rule on such application within three months.

-Smoking is prohibited in the Jewish Museum Berlin (this includes e-cigarettes).
+Smoking is prohibited in the Jewish Museum Berlin and the Children’s Museum ANOHA (this includes e-cigarettes).
 Signs and instructions to this effect must be obeyed.
 Smoking (and vaping) are permitted only in the outdoor areas.

 Food and drinks

 Visitors are permitted to bring food and drinks into the Museum.
-Eating or drinking is prohibited, however, in the exhibitions and at events that take place indoors at the Jewish Museum Berlin, to the extent this prohibition is not expressly waived (e.g., in the café area of the permanent exhibition).
+Eating or drinking is prohibited, however, in the exhibitions and at events that take place indoors at the Jewish Museum Berlin, to the extent this prohibition is not expressly waived (e.g., in the café areas of the permanent exhibition and the Children’s Museum).
 This applies to all food and drinks offered for sale in the Jewish Museum Berlin, as well.

 Mandatory use of cloakroom

-In order to protect the objects on exhibit in the Museum, all heavy overcoats, back-packs, umbrellas, and large (hand-)bags must be checked in the cloakroom, unless the visitor asserts an urgent need to bring them into the exhibition areas.
-This rule shall apply for all events that take place indoors at the Jewish Museum Berlin, as well.
+In order to protect the objects on exhibit in the Museum, all heavy overcoats, back-packs, umbrellas, and large (hand-)bags must be checked in the cloakroom or stored in lockers.
+This rule shall likewise apply for all events that take place within the walls of the Jewish Museum Berlin or the Children’s Museum.

-In case of fire or other emergencies, visitors must leave the Jewish Museum Berlin immediately and directly, using the exits marked for this purpose.
+In case of fire or other emergencies, visitors must leave the Jewish Museum Berlin and the Children’s Museum ANOHA immediately and directly, using the exits marked for this purpose.
 Items deposited in the cloakroom shall not be returned in these situations.
 Visitors shall comply unconditionally with all instructions of the service personnel or others who have been commissioned with the evacuation of visitors by the Foundation for the Jewish Museum Berlin.